|

 2.5 in 1992, Branko's work was based on Paul's strace 1.5 release

-the second release of strace for Linux, added many of the
+for SunOS with the second release of strace for Linux, added many

-features of truss(1) from SVR4, and produced an strace that
+features from SVR4's truss(1), and produced a version of strace

-worked on both platforms.
-In 1994 Rick ported strace to SVR4 and
+that worked on both platforms.
+In 1994 Rick ported strace to SVR4

-Solaris and wrote the automatic configuration support.
-In 1995
+and Solaris and wrote the automatic configuration support.
+In

-he ported strace to Irix and became tired of writing about
+1995 he ported strace to Irix (and became tired of writing about

 Beginning with 1996, strace was maintained by Wichert Akkerman.